alexmao86/sock5-client-windows/README.md

 # sock5-client-windows

 sock5 client windows is one compact sock5 client for windows. if you are in limited network for reason of security or client statistics.
-Typical usage such as visiteing Googe from China, then there is one option that setup one proxh server then you can proxy to Google from one linux VPS out of mainland.
-Because there is SSH server integrated and running on all linux VPS, so from client, the most simple way to setup sock5 client is type one command:
+Typical usage such as visiting Googe from China, then there is one option that setup one proxy server then you can proxy to Google from one linux VPS out of mainland.
+Because there is SSH server integrated and running on all linux VPS, so from client, the most simple way to setup sock5 client is type below command:

 ```shell
 ssh -D 1337 -q -C -N user@yoursite.com
 ```

-Meanwhile, I think from user friendly perspective, I can image that you wish that ONLY unaccessible website go though sock5 proxy server, and others go normal network routing. so this small client integrated one tiny http server(pac.exe) play as autoconf PAC server, then you can program one PAC file for proxy auto conf. see https://en.wikipedia.org/wiki/Proxy_auto-config.
+Meanwhile, I think from user friendly perspective, I can image that you wish that ONLY unaccessible websites go though sock5 proxy server, and others go normal network routing. so this small client integrated one tiny http server play as autoconf PAC server, then you can program one PAC file for proxy auto conf. see https://en.wikipedia.org/wiki/Proxy_auto-config.

 ## How To Use

-1. edit sockVPN.bat, change your ssh server info, user@yoursite.com, see above help text for detail.
+1. edit sockVPN.bat, change your ssh server info, user@yoursite.com, see help text for detail.

 2. change autoconfig.pac following your requirement.

 3. double click sockVPN.bat, it will lauch http server and then open ssh sock client. it will ask you to accept RAS footprint, type 'yes', then input password.

-4. if your default browser is open and showing VPN started, and you can find system tray. then you are success.
-JUST KEEP CMD window running!
+4. JUST KEEP CMD window running!

  ## Setup browser